linhnt31/linhnt31.github.io/index.md

 </p>

 #### Short Biography
 I am **Linh**.
 I am currently a 3rd-year PhD candidate in the fields of Federated Learning, Blockchain, and Incentivization at <a href="https://www.tcd.ie/">Trinity College Dublin, The University of Dublin</a>.
 My PhD is fully funded by [School of Computer Science and Statistics, Trinity College Dublin](https://www.tcd.ie/scss/) and [Research Ireland ADVANCE CRT](https://www.advance-crt.ie/).
-I has been fortunate to do a 3-month internship from June to September, 2025 at [Delft University of Technology (TU Delft)](https://www.tudelft.nl/)
+I has been fortunate to do a 3-month internship on the topics of Incentivization for Federated Unlearning from June to September, 2025 at [Delft University of Technology (TU Delft)](https://www.tudelft.nl/).

 In addition to doing research, I enjoy designing, modelling, and implementing academic ideas into practical products.
 Here is my tech stacks: